 - What is Targeted Community Testing (symptom-free)?

-- Why is Surrey County Council offering symptom-free tests?
+- Why is Surrey County Council offering symptom-free testing?

-- How long will symptom-free tests be available for?
+- How long will symptom-free testing be available for?

 - Is the test mandatory or voluntary?

 - If I am regularly tested through an existing programme such as via my workplace, should I start using this testing programme instead?